coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

 application of the *salve of slipperiness* must be put in the flask within 1 round to prevent the remaining glue from adhering to the side of the container.
-A flask of *sovereign glue,* when found, holds anywhere from 1 to 7 ounces of the stuff (1d8--1, minimum 1), with the other ounce of the flask's capacity taken up by the *salve of slipperiness.* One ounce of this adhesive covers 1 square foot of surface, bonding virtually any two substances together in a permanent union.
+A flask of *sovereign glue,* when found, holds anywhere from 1 to 7 ounces of the stuff (1d8–1, minimum 1), with the other ounce of the flask’s capacity taken up by the *salve of slipperiness.* One ounce of this adhesive covers 1 square foot of surface, bonding virtually any two substances together in a permanent union.
 The glue takes 1 round to set.
 If the objects are pulled apart (a